 But one overlooked aspect is personality.
 Only a few studies so far have looked into the personality traits that can make or break a campaign.
 A new study by a pair of Italian researchers sheds some light on that issue, specifically on whether the personality trait of narcissism pays a role.

 Their new paper has just appeared in the journal Personality and Individual Differences.
 And the short answer is that yes, narcissism makes a difference.
 And no, it doesn’t help.

-Success means minding your pronouns
+Success for crowdsourcing companies means minding your pronouns

 Researchers Vincenzo Butticè and Paola Rovellia examined a sample of almost 60,000 campaigns launched by individual entrepreneurs in 2016 and 2017.
 The specific crowdsourcing platform they looked at was Kickstarter.